The Best Moments From Prince Harry and Meghan Markle’s Royal Wedding

 One of the most important moments in any wedding is when the bride walks down the aisle, and that was certainly the case in this royal affair.

-Meghan’s father Thomas Markle Sr. had originally planned on escorting his daughter down the aisle, but he backed out of the ceremony after an unfortunate paparazzi scandal and then undergoing heart surgery.
+Meghan’s father, Thomas Markle Sr., had originally planned to escort his daughter down the aisle, but he backed out of the ceremony after an unfortunate paparazzi scandal and then undergoing heart surgery.
 So, Meghan walked herself down the aisle part of the way, and then was escorted the rest of the way by her new father-in-law, Prince Charles.
 It was a very touching moment.

 That time Prince Harry cracked a joke at the altar.